hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 ones which tell of God.

 The greatest aid to this practice of keeping God in memory is, perhaps, music.
-The Lord says to Nârada, the great teacher of Bhakti, "I do not live in heaven, nor do I live in the heart of the Yogi, but where My devotees sing My praise, there am I".
+The Lord says to Nārada, the great teacher of Bhakti, "I do not live in heaven, nor do I live in the heart of the Yogi, but where My devotees sing My praise, there am I".
 Music has such tremendous power over the human mind; it brings it to concentration in a moment.
 You will